 - In types of layout, there is limited space for countertop in kitchens because there are fewer base cabinets.

-- Its resale value lower compare to other layouts.
+- Its resale value is lower compared to other layouts.

 6. Kitchen Island

 The kitchen island is freestanding cabinetry or island that is a supplement to countertop space in the kitchen area.
-There are lots of opportunities to located the kitchen island in the kitchen area.
+There are lots of opportunities to locate the kitchen island in the kitchen area.

 Generally, homeowners purchase additional Islands to increase a kitchen’s preparation area.
 An island is can be manufactured as per requirement and space available appropriate to the kitchen space available.